Aziz Mahmud Hudayi

-Aziz Mahmud Hudayi (1541–1628), (b. Şereflikoçhisar, d. Üsküdar), is amongst the most famous Sufi Muslim saints of the Ottoman Empire.
-He was the third and last husband of Ayşe Hümaşah Sultan, granddaughter of Sultan Suleiman the Magnificent.
-He was a mystic, poet, composer, author, statesman and Hanafi Maturidi Islamic scholar.
+Aziz Mahmud Hüdayi (1541–1628), (b. Şereflikoçhisar, d. Üsküdar), is amongst the most famous Sufi Muslim saints of the Ottoman Empire.
+A mystic, poet, composer, author, statesman and Hanafi Maturidi Islamic scholar, he was the third and last husband of Ayşe Hümaşah Sultan, granddaughter of Sultan Suleiman the Magnificent.

 Life

-Born of Hashemite ancestry in Şereflikoçhisar in Central Anatolia, Aziz Mahmud Hudayi completed his studies in a medrese in Istanbul.
+Born in Central Anatolia, Aziz Mahmud Hudayi completed his studies in a medrese in Istanbul.
 He became the Sheikh of Sultan Ahmed I who constructed the famous Blue Mosque and so read the first Friday prayer there on its opening.
 He was also especially respected by Sultan Murad III.
 He is a descendant of Junayd of Baghdad, and, as a descendant of Husayn ibn 'Ali, can be called a sayyid.

-He founded the Jelveti (Turkish: Celveti) order of sufis and served as a qadi (Islamic judge) in Edirne, Egypt, Sham (Syria), and Bursa.
+He founded the Jelveti (Turkish: Celveti) order of sufis and served as a qadi (Islamic judge, kadı in Turkish) in Edirne, Egypt, Sham (Syria), and Bursa.
 A murid (disciple) and khalifah (successor) of Üftade Hazretleri of Bursa, he wrote about thirty works, seven of them in Turkish.
 Mustafa Gaibi, a prominent sufi from Ottoman Bosnia, was one of his disciples.